Invoca/developer-docs/source/api_documentation/transactions_api/signal_param_table.rst

     - Description

   * - signal_1_value
-    - Signal: Invoca slot 1
+    - Voice Signal: Credit Card
-    - Signals are configurable metrics that are tracked across calls, configured with rules about when the Signal is met (1 if Signal is met, 0 if Signal was applied to the call but not met, null if Signal was not applied to call)
+    - Voice Signals are configurable metrics that are tracked across calls, configured with rules about when the Voice Signal is met (1 if Voice Signal is met, 0 if Voice Signal was applied to the call but not met, null if Voice Signal was not applied to call)

   * - signal_2_value
-    - Signal: Invoca slot 2
+    - Voice Signal: Competitors
-    - Signals are configurable metrics that are tracked across calls, configured with rules about when the Signal is met (1 if Signal is met, 0 if Signal was applied to the call but not met, null if Signal was not applied to call)
+    - Voice Signals are configurable metrics that are tracked across calls, configured with rules about when the Voice Signal is met (1 if Voice Signal is met, 0 if Voice Signal was applied to the call but not met, null if Voice Signal was not applied to call)

   * - signal_3_value
-    - Signal: Invoca slot 3
+    - Voice Signal: Rack Server
-    - Signals are configurable metrics that are tracked across calls, configured with rules about when the Signal is met (1 if Signal is met, 0 if Signal was applied to the call but not met, null if Signal was not applied to call)
+    - Voice Signals are configurable metrics that are tracked across calls, configured with rules about when the Voice Signal is met (1 if Voice Signal is met, 0 if Voice Signal was applied to the call but not met, null if Voice Signal was not applied to call)

   * - signal_4_value
-    - Signal: Invoca slot 4
+    - Voice Signal: Blade Server
-    - Signals are configurable metrics that are tracked across calls, configured with rules about when the Signal is met (1 if Signal is met, 0 if Signal was applied to the call but not met, null if Signal was not applied to call)
+    - Voice Signals are configurable metrics that are tracked across calls, configured with rules about when the Voice Signal is met (1 if Voice Signal is met, 0 if Voice Signal was applied to the call but not met, null if Voice Signal was not applied to call)

   * - signal_5_value
-    - Signal: Invoca slot 5
+    - Voice Signal: Power Play
-    - Signals are configurable metrics that are tracked across calls, configured with rules about when the Signal is met (1 if Signal is met, 0 if Signal was applied to the call but not met, null if Signal was not applied to call)
+    - Voice Signals are configurable metrics that are tracked across calls, configured with rules about when the Voice Signal is met (1 if Voice Signal is met, 0 if Voice Signal was applied to the call but not met, null if Voice Signal was not applied to call)

   * - signal_6_value
-    - Signal: Invoca slot 6
+    - Voice Signal: Amazon
-    - Signals are configurable metrics that are tracked across calls, configured with rules about when the Signal is met (1 if Signal is met, 0 if Signal was applied to the call but not met, null if Signal was not applied to call)
+    - Voice Signals are configurable metrics that are tracked across calls, configured with rules about when the Voice Signal is met (1 if Voice Signal is met, 0 if Voice Signal was applied to the call but not met, null if Voice Signal was not applied to call)

   * - signal_7_value
-    - Signal: Invoca slot 7
+    - Voice Signal: 7
-    - Signals are configurable metrics that are tracked across calls, configured with rules about when the Signal is met (1 if Signal is met, 0 if Signal was applied to the call but not met, null if Signal was not applied to call)
+    - Voice Signals are configurable metrics that are tracked across calls, configured with rules about when the Voice Signal is met (1 if Voice Signal is met, 0 if Voice Signal was applied to the call but not met, null if Voice Signal was not applied to call)

   * - signal_8_value
-    - Signal: Invoca slot 8
+    - Voice Signal: Telecom Competitors
-    - Signals are configurable metrics that are tracked across calls, configured with rules about when the Signal is met (1 if Signal is met, 0 if Signal was applied to the call but not met, null if Signal was not applied to call)
+    - Voice Signals are configurable metrics that are tracked across calls, configured with rules about when the Voice Signal is met (1 if Voice Signal is met, 0 if Voice Signal was applied to the call but not met, null if Voice Signal was not applied to call)

   * - signal_9_value
-    - Signal: Invoca slot 9
+    - Voice Signal: 9
-    - Signals are configurable metrics that are tracked across calls, configured with rules about when the Signal is met (1 if Signal is met, 0 if Signal was applied to the call but not met, null if Signal was not applied to call)
+    - Voice Signals are configurable metrics that are tracked across calls, configured with rules about when the Voice Signal is met (1 if Voice Signal is met, 0 if Voice Signal was applied to the call but not met, null if Voice Signal was not applied to call)

   * - signal_10_value
-    - Signal: Invoca slot 10
+    - Voice Signal: 10
-    - Signals are configurable metrics that are tracked across calls, configured with rules about when the Signal is met (1 if Signal is met, 0 if Signal was applied to the call but not met, null if Signal was not applied to call)
+    - Voice Signals are configurable metrics that are tracked across calls, configured with rules about when the Voice Signal is met (1 if Voice Signal is met, 0 if Voice Signal was applied to the call but not met, null if Voice Signal was not applied to call)